gaiakhouas/proJet/README.md

 # proJet
-An easy tool for managing projects with efficentcy and agile method.
+An easy tool for managing projects with efficiency and agile method.